ysharplanguage/FastJsonParser/README.md

 Early development status warning
 --------------------------------

 Although it is promisingly fast, please note this parser/deserializer is still experimental, also.

-I do *not* recommend it for any production use, at this stage.
-For one thing, it's in need of more extensive JSON conformance tests.
+I do *not* recommend it for any use in production, at this stage.
+This may evolve soon, but for one thing to begin with, it's in need of more extensive JSON conformance tests.

-Still, feel free to fork/bugfix/augment/improve at your own will.
+That being said, feel free to fork/bugfix/augment/improve it at your own will.

 I do think there is still room for raw performance improvement.
 In fact, I am not quite done experimenting with my ideas in that respect, and will try to continue doing so on this repository.